Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 If you are purchasing your tree at a lot, give it the same evaluation plus do the needle test.
 You don’t know how long ago the tree was cut, so run your fingers along the branches.
 No needles should fall off if the tree is fresh.
 If needles do fall off, the tree was cut some time ago, and you need to make another selection.

 When you get your tree home, if you bought it from a lot, give the trunk a new cut.
 When a tree is cut or wounded in some way, it will naturally try to seal the wound with sap to prevent insects or disease from getting in.
 In the case of a cut tree, this layer of sap will prevent the tree from being able to absorb water so it will dry out quickly and drop its needles.
 Cut 1 to 2 inches off the bottom of the trunk to get rid of the sap seal.

-Set your tree in a sturdy stand away from sources of heat such as fireplaces, space heaters and televisions.
+Set your tree in a sturdy stand away from sources of heat such as fireplaces, space heaters, and televisions.
 The heat will dry out the tree.
 If you have small children or pets, you might want to add a little “insurance” to prevent the tree from tipping over.
-I use monofilament line which is clear to discreetly tie my tree up to small hooks on the wall behind it.
+I use monofilament line, which is clear, to discreetly tie my tree to small hooks on the wall behind it.

 If you choose your Christmas tree carefully and keep it well watered, it should last the entire holiday season.